| Overview | Schedule | Resources | Assignments | Home |

 structure T = TestSearch(BinarySearch); T.test(); structure U = TestSort(SearchSort(BinarySearch)); U.test();

-considerably faster than the corresponding test for LinearSearch
+considerably faster than the corresponding test for LinearSearch).
+The first

 test checks that you can construct a collection of 20,000 "random" data items and successfully